kkalass/DatabaseManager_For_Android/README.md

 public class ExampleDatabaseManagerActivity extends AndroidDatabaseManager {
     @Override
     protected SQLiteOpenHelper newSQLiteOpenHelper() {
-        // FIXME: change this to the SQLiteOpenHelper used in your app return new YourOpenHelper(this);
+        // FIXME: change this to the SQLiteOpenHelper used in your app.
+Depending on your setup, you may need to use the singleton instance you use elsewhere. return new YourOpenHelper(this);
     }
 }